 The downside, which I can attest to as an officer myself, is that Israeli officers lack finesse and sometimes even much-needed theoretical education.
-The upside is naturally cohesion and care.
+The upside is natural cohesion and care.
 The officers are not an alien caste of the priestly pure, but members of the same dust-covered masses and their custodians.
 The Israeli officer and his underlings all recognize one another as peers.
 The atmosphere is that of comradery and much down-to-earth familiarity.

 What is true for the military is true for society as a whole.
 Our civilian officers, our elites, those entrusted with power and influence through their rank amongst the upper echelons should function as custodians of our society.
 Cicero put it nicely in On the Republic: “Neque enim hac nos patria lege genuit aut educavit, ut nulla quasi alimenta exspectaret a nobis.”
 For in truth, our country hasn’t gifted us with education and good birth as if to expect no nourishment in return.

-Meaning, the republic, the legacy of our forefathers and a trust charged to us, requires our nourishment and sustenance, so that we could pass it on to our own posterity.
+Meaning, the republic, the legacy of our forefathers and a trust charged to us, requires our nourishment and sustenance so that we pass it on to our own posterity.
 To be a good citizen is to be a good custodian.
 And the best custodians should be those among us endowed with wealth, power, and great abilities.

 More and more, however, we are in the habit of endowing wealth and power without custodianship.
 Almost 600,000 employment-based permanent residency petitions are approved in the US each year (given a backlog, only about 140,000 employment-based green cards are actually granted.
 The rest of the applicants remain in the country on a work visa).
 About 85,000 work visas are granted to foreigners each year, most of them from India.
-It’s worth mentioning: These visas and green cards are bestowed not on table-scrubbers and street cleaners, but upon management consultants, engineers, bankers, financiers, and the likes of them.
+It’s worth mentioning: These visas and green cards are bestowed not on table scrubbers and street cleaners, but upon management consultants, engineers, bankers, financiers, and the like of them.
 Meaning, these are visas for the upper-middle class.

 Further upstream, about 5.5% of America’s students are foreign.
-But that includes 3rd and 4th tier colleges.
+But that includes 3rd and 4th-tier colleges.
 In the Ivy League, America’s most powerful catapult into the upper-middle class, the average is 12%.
 All students receive two years of work approval upon graduation (OPT) and are free to apply for employment-based visas.

 You may say “oh, but we have a shortage of native skills.”
 My reply, what kind of skills exactly are required for a job in management consulting or a career at Goldman Sachs?
 Clearly, Harvard’s business school can choose whether to accept a foreign candidate from Uttar Pradesh (or the Israeli desert, like me) or simply to move on to the next local candidate from Indiana.
 Why catapult a foreigner, unless we are talking about a second Einstein, into the heights of the American ruling class?
 Why not catapult an American?